-2.1.8 Events relating to income for entitlement periods
+2.1.8 Events relating to income for reporting periods

-There are events relating to income for entitlement periods that must be notified to Centrelink - these events are prescribed under Section 18 of the Student Assistance Regulations 2021.
-This sets out the circumstances under which a person's income or income estimate would be reportable to determine the person's ABSTUDY entitlement for a period.
+There are events relating to income for reporting periods that must be notified to Centrelink - these events are prescribed under Section 18 of the Student Assistance Regulations 2021.
+This sets out the circumstances under which an estimate or statement of the amount of a student's income and/or the student's partner's income would be reportable to determine the student's ABSTUDY entitlement for a period.